How to Install Zsh on Ubuntu

 4. Save the changes and exit the file.

-5. Restart the terminal and start Zsh to enable syntax highlighting.
-For example, typing a command with a typo makes it red, while typing a command correctly highlights it green:
+5. Restart the terminal to enable syntax highlighting.
+For example, typing a correct command highlights it green, while mistyping it makes it red.

 Using syntax highlighting in Zsh.

-In the example above, we show how highlighting works using the echo command.
+The example above shows how highlighting works with the echo command.

-If you decide to remove Zsh from your system and revert to the old shell, follow the steps below to uninstall it:
+If you decide to remove Zsh and revert to the old shell, follow the steps below:

 1. Purge the zsh package from the system by running the following command: